Pet Food Lawsuit

-Most cat breeder-exhibitors know cats require more meat than dogs.
+Cats require even more meat than dogs.
 Cats simply do not thrive on today’s plethora of “junk food” and in fact, wild cats taken into captivity or zoos will die if fed “cat food.”

 Dog owners, let that be food for thought.
-We have domesticated dogs even better than ourselves, therefore they tolerate more but at what cost?
+We have domesticated dogs even better than ourselves, therefore they tolerate dietary deprivation - but at what cost?

 ref 1 Human Deaths From Mad Cow Disease a 'jumping gene' in genetic engineering crossed the species barrier.